 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The first example illustrates the case where MaxBSSID Indicator (n) is set to 4 and there are 11 active nontransmitted BSSIDs in a multiple BSSID set.
 The AP is able to fit up to 3 nontransmitted BSSID profiles in each beacon, and the Full Set Rx Periodicity field is set to 4.
 Figure AA-1 (Example of partial list of profiles with a profile periodicity of 4 shows the configuration for DTIM count and DTIM period of each BSSID in this set.
-With the DTIM period being a multiple of profile periodicity, the AP is able to include a nontransmitted BSSID in its DTIM beacon.
+With the DTIM period being a multiple of profile periodicity, the AP is able to include a nontransmitted BSSID in its DTIM Beacon frame.

 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The next example considers the case where MaxBSSID Indicator (n) is set to 4 and there are 15 active nontransmitted BSSID in a multiple BSSID set.
 In this example, the AP's Beacon frame is able to fit up to 6 nontransmitted BSSID profiles; therefore, the profile periodicity for the set has a value equal to 3.
 Figure AA-2 (Example of partial list of profiles with a profile periodicity of 3) shows the configuration for DTIM count and DTIM period of each BSSID in this set.
 A BSSID profile would be included every third Beacon frame.
-In addition, since the DTIM interval is a multiple of profile periodicity, it would appear in the DTIM beacon of each profile.
+In addition, since the DTIM interval is a multiple of profile periodicity, it would appear in the DTIM Beacon frameof each profile.

 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The next example considers the case where a BSSID that was not active earlier is activated.
 In this case, there are 14 nontransmitted BSSIDs that are active, and a new BSSID (BSSID-Index = 15 with DTIM period = 6) is activated at some point.
 The AP is able to fit it as part of set C. Figure AA-4 (Example of a BSSID being activated) illustrates this case.
 This BSSID is included in the next set of beacons and is advertised as part of set C. When the BSSID is included in a Beacon frame for the first time, it is started with DTIM count set to 0.
-With the DTIM Period being a multiple of profile periodicity, the AP can ensure that the profile appears in its DTIM beacon.
+With the DTIM Period being a multiple of profile periodicity, the AP can ensure that the profile appears in its DTIM Beacon frame.

 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The next example considers the case where the DTIM period for a BSSID is updated.
 In this case, the DTIM period for a BSSID (BSSID-Index = 12) is changed from 6 to 15.
-This change would be indicated during a DTIM beacon for that profile.
+This change would be indicated during a DTIM Beacon framefor that profile.
 This will ensure that STAs associated with that profile are able to receive the update.
 After the change, when the BSSID is included in a Beacon frame for the first time, it starts with DTIM count set to 0.
-With the new DTIM period (of 15) being a multiple of profile periodicity (of 3), the profile will appear in its DTIM beacon.
+With the new DTIM period (of 15) being a multiple of profile periodicity (of 3), the profile will appear in its DTIM Beacon frame.
 Figure AA-5 (Example of DTIM period being changed for a particular BSSID) shows the configuration for DTIM count and DTIM period of each BSSID in this set.

 11.2.3.4 TIM types